ml4ai/delphi/docs/grfn_spec.md

         "variables" : list of <variable_spec>
         "functions" : list of <function_spec>

-The \"date\_created\" attribute is a string representing the date+time that the current GrFN was generated (this helps resolve what version of the program analysis code (e.g., for2py) was used).
+The "date\_created" attribute is a string representing the date+time that the current GrFN was generated (this helps resolve what version of the program analysis code (e.g., for2py) was used).

 There may be a single GrFN spec file for multiple source code files.

 >CHOICE: The issue is that there are some source files that define many identifiers and program elements that may be used in many system program unit components.
-If we have a single GrFN spec for each \"Program\", then we will be redundantly reproducing many identifiers and other program element declarations (variables, functions).
+If we have a single GrFN spec for each "Program", then we will be redundantly reproducing many identifiers and other program element declarations (variables, functions).
 The alternatives are:
 (1) A single GrFN spec for a given program unit and get the redundancies.
 (2) Have a single GrFN spec for each source progam file, and develop method for importing/using GrFN specs that are used by other GrFN specs.
 (3) Develop an alternative mapping of source code to GrFN representation that allows for single GrFN spects for reused components that could be imported/used by other GrFN files, but still grouping source files by program.

 >FOR NOW: Go with Option (1): The main target of a GrFN spec file is all of the source code files involved in defining a program.

->FUTURE: Add ability for GrFN specs to \"import\" and/or \"use\" other GrFN specs of other modules.
+>FUTURE: Add ability for GrFN specs to "import" and/or "use" other GrFN specs of other modules.

->FOR NOW: the \"source\" attribute is a list of one or more `<source_code_file_path>`s.
+>FOR NOW: the "source" attribute is a list of one or more `<source_code_file_path>`s.
 The `<source_code_file_path>` identifying a source file is represented the same way as a [`<namespace_path>`](#scope-and-namespace-paths) (as described above), except that the final name (the name of the file itself) _will_ include the file extension.

-It is also the case that there may be multiple \"start\" points (or none at all) for a given program.
-For this reason, the \"start\" attribute is a list of zero or more names of the entry point(s) of the (Fortran) source code (for example, the PROGRAM module).
-These will be function `<identifier_string>`s.
+It is also the case that there may be multiple "start" points (or none at all) for a given program.
+For this reason, the "start" attribute is a list of zero or more names of the entry point(s) of the (Fortran) source code (for example, the PROGRAM module).
+These will be function [`<identifier_string>`](#identifier-string)s.
 In the absence of any entry point, this value will be an empty list: `[]`.

-The \"identifiers\" attributes contains a list of [`<identifer_spec>`](#identifier-specification), as has been defined above in the section on Identifiers.
+The "identifiers" attributes contains a list of [`<identifer_spec>`](#identifier-specification), as has been defined above in the section on Identifiers.

->FUTURE: It may also be desirable to add an attribute to represent the program analysis code version used to generate the GrFN (as presumably the program analysis code could evolve and have different properties) \-- although \"dateCreated\" may be sufficient.
+>FUTURE: It may also be desirable to add an attribute to represent the program analysis code version used to generate the GrFN (as presumably the program analysis code could evolve and have different properties) \-- although "dateCreated" may be sufficient.

-The \"variables\" attribute contains a list of [`<variable_spec>`](#variable-specification).
+The "variables" attribute contains a list of [`<variable_spec>`](#variable-specification).

-NOTE: `<variables_spec>`s were previously defined in the context of `<function_spec>`s, but with the need to iterate over variables (e.g. when doing inference about associating comments and text with variable definitions), it is more convenient to group variable specifications at the top level.
-Now references to variables within functions within GrFN will use `<identifier_string>`s.
+NOTE: [`<variable_spec>`](#variable-specification)s were previously defined in the context of [`<function_spec>`](#function-specification)s, but with the need to iterate over variables (e.g. when doing inference for associating comments and text with variable definitions), it is more convenient to group variable specifications at the top level.
+Now references to variables within functions within GrFN will use [`<identifier_string>`](#identifier-string)s.

-A (partial) example instance of the JSON generated for a `<grfn_spec>` of an analyzed file in the path \'crop\_system/yield/crop\_yield.py\' is:
+A (partial) example instance of the JSON generated for a `<grfn_spec>` of an analyzed file in the path 'crop\_system/yield/crop\_yield.py' is:

 ```javascript
 {